bath-bcss/Technical-Labs/docs/index.md

 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">

-Technical Labs are a series of labs being run by Bath Computer Science Society (BCSS) intended to introduce useful technical skills.
+Technical Labs were a series of labs being ran by Bath Computer Science Society (BCSS) intended to introduce useful technical skills.

 These notes are coupled with a video series you can find [here](https://www.youtube.com/playlist?list=PLT4sucrjsqF8kvZFcRvxfhWuTvjKrXYzE).

-This is being led by [Alfie Richards](mailto:ar2227@bath.ac.uk) and [Joseph Cryer](mailto:jjc82@bath.ac.uk).
+This was led by [Alfie Richards](mailto:ar2227@bath.ac.uk) and [Joseph Cryer](mailto:jjc82@bath.ac.uk).
 Email us if you have any questions or want to get involved!

-It has been heavily inspired by the [Missing Semester](https://missing.csail.mit.edu) series ran by MIT.
+It was heavily inspired by the [Missing Semester](https://missing.csail.mit.edu) series ran by MIT.
 We highly recommend you watch these as a follow-up to these labs, as they go much more in-depth on some of these concepts.